Sporting Club Inkberrow F.C.: Playing kit

 Upon the incorporation of the men’s Inkberrow FC and junior Inkberrow Eagles section in 2005 and with the former having played in yellow and blue in the years prior, the club adopted kit colours inspired by the Brazil national football team of yellow shirts with green trim and blue shorts.
 This reflected the club’s development strategy which emphasised fun and enjoyment, a style of play that promoted a high level of technical skill and a competitive spirit and will to win as a team.
 Colours broadly returned to plain yellow and blue in the 2010s, but as part of the requirement from the FA in 2019 to officially register two separate clubs, the newly formed Sporting Club Inkberrow FC adopted the colours of the original founding team from 1978.
-The current primary sponsor for both the home and away kits is supported by Heddleworth Amusements.
+The current primary sponsor for both the home and away kits is supported by Heddleworth Amusements, who have supported the club since inception.